saptarshi1996/mini-url-shortener/README.md

 # mini-url-shortener
-An in-memory url shortener built using django and redis with a react based UI
+An in-memory url shortener built using express and redis with a react based UI